-This is a common question for beginners and it is a very important one too!
+This is a common question beginners ask when learning how to play ukulele and it is a very important one too!
 The overall sound we produce with our instrument depends on our right hand technique.
 And amongst other things, our right hand technique depends on whether or not we use the pick.

 Do you need a pick to play ukulele?
 Traditionally, the ukulele is played with the combination of fingers and fingernails.
 But while you don’t need one, you absolutely may use one!
 The pick can be useful at times and it is your instrument after all!
 Let’s explore a little further.